-Somaliland House of Representatives’ (Lower Parliament House) Public Assets Committee (PAC) Chairman, MP Nassir Ali Shire, spoke to the media again, insisting that his report was correct.
+Somaliland House of Representatives’ (Lower Parliament House) Public Accounts Committee (PAC) Chairman, MP Nassir Ali Shire, spoke to the media again, insisting that his report was correct.

 The MP insisted that there was a clear collusion between ex-Minister Ali Mohamed Hassan ‘Ali Marreexaan” and Al Baraka Construction, especially in the ‘failed’ construction of Burao Central Penitentiary.

 “The documents we have, the payments made, the testimonies of Ministry of Justice officials all implicate Al Baraka Construction and the Ex-Minister,” MP Nassir argued.

 Following up on MP Nassir’s hitherto much-faulted faulted expose’, Ex-Minister Ali, Al Baraka Construction Co., and a number of other notables mentioned in the PAC report went to the House of representatives to point out the glaring errors in the report.
 For one, they pointed out that the report did nothing to illuminate salient points in the 2016 government budget discussed.
 The activities mentioned in the report were undertaken in 2017, and that budget was not under deliberation.
 Secondly, it was pointed out that companies named in the scandal probe had no connection with the activities they were associated with.